mdrakibhasanrc/E-Commerce-Performance-Dashboard-with-Advanced-Analytics-GA4-Bigquery-Looker-studio/README.md

-### Problem Statment:
-An e-commerce company, TrendStyle, specializes in selling fashion apparel and accessories online.
-Over the past year, they have experienced fluctuating sales, with a noticeable decline in conversion rates.
-To address these challenges, the company decided to leverage advanced analytics tools to gain deeper insights into customer behavior and optimize their marketing strategies.
+## Project: End-to-End eCommerce Data Pipeline for Actionable Insights

 ### Objective:
-The primary objective was to create a comprehensive dashboard using Looker Studio that integrates data from Google Analytics 4 (GA4), BigQuery.
-This would provide real-time insights into customer interactions, sales performance, and marketing effectiveness.

-### Tech Stack: Ga4 | Bigquery, SQL | Looker Studio
+This project showcases my ability to design and implement a data pipeline tailored for an eCommerce business.
+Leveraging Google Analytics 4 (GA4), BigQuery, and Looker Studio, the pipeline collects, stores, processes, and visualizes data to offer actionable insights.
+The goal is to empower business stakeholders to make informed decisions that drive sales and optimize the customer journey.

+### Tools and Technologies:
+   GA4: Event tracking and data collection.

+  BigQuery: Data warehousing, storage, and querying.

+  dbt: Data modeling and transformation.

+  Looker Studio: Interactive data visualization.

 ### Implementation Steps:

-✅ Integrated GA4 with BigQuery for enhanced data storage and analysis capabilities.
+✅ Data Collection: Configured Google Analytics 4 (GA4) to track key user interactions on the eCommerce site, including pageviews, product clicks, cart additions, and purchases.
+Then Ga4 integrated with Bigquery.

-✅ Ensured that raw GA4 data was continuously streamed to BigQuery for real-time reporting.
+✅ Data Storage and Management: Established a BigQuery data warehouse to store large volumes of eCommerce data efficiently.
+Ensured that raw GA4 data was continuously streamed to BigQuery for real-time reporting.

-✅ After Data Integration with Bigquery, I have been Custom sql query for to get deeper insights.

-✅ Then Connect and integrate BigQuery on Looker Studio & Setup Looker Data Studio dashboard creation and development:

-### SQL Query:
+✅ Data Transformation and Modeling: Leveraged dbt (data build tool) to transform raw data into business-ready tables, creating standardized metrics and KPIs such as conversion rate, average order value, customer lifetime value, and product performance metrics.

+✅ Data Visualization and Reporting: Built a Looker Studio dashboard tailored for eCommerce metrics, including an overview of sales performance, conversion rates, traffic sources, and high-value customer segments.
+Designed interactive reports with breakdowns by device, traffic source, and customer type to support detailed performance analysis.

+### Custom SQL Query With Bigquery to get Better Actionable Insights:

 ✅ New Vs Returning Users by Total users
 ```sql
 SELECT